flynx/Sony-a9-bugs-and-suggestions/README.md

 more convenient in every day use.

-### menu and playback buttons turn screen on if eye sensor not activated until shutter button half press (return to shooting)
+### Menu and playback buttons turn screen on if eye sensor not activated until shutter button half press (return to shooting)
 It is a common use case to quickly check an image or to set something in the menu while not shooting.
 Currently this would require to switch the camera from EVF to Screen and then back manually (set to a custom button).